A Discontinuous Galerkin Fast Spectral Method for the Full Boltzmann Equation with General Collision Kernels: Numerical experiments and results

 \subsection{2D case: lid driven cavity flow}

-\arTwo{ As the first 2D example, we consider the standard lid driven cavity flow.
-We consider a square box of length $L=1\times10^{-3}$ meters.
+As the first 2D example, we consider the standard lid driven cavity flow.
+We consider a square box of length $H=1\times10^{-3}$ meters.
 All the walls are kept at temperature of $T=273K$.
 At the top wall, a velocity of $u_w=50~m/s$ is introduced.
 The setup of the problem is given in Figure \ref{fig_lidCavitySchematic}.
 The Knudsen number is fixed at $Kn=1$ \cite{john2010investigation}.
-The 2nd order SSP-RK scheme is used for time evolution.
-The velocity space $[-5,\,5]^3$ is discretized using $N^3=24^3$ points. $M=6$ is used on the half sphere for all the cases.
-A convergence criterion of $(\|f^{n+1}-f^{n}\|/\|f^{n}\|_{L_2})$ /$(\|f^{2}-f^{1}\|/\|f^{1}\|_{L_2}) < 9\times10^{-6}$ has been used. }
+The 2nd order SSP-RK scheme is used for time evolution. {The velocity space $[-5,\,5]^3$ is discretized using $N^3=24^3$ points. $M=6$ is used on the half sphere for all the cases.} A convergence criterion of $(\|f^{n+1}-f^{n}\|/\|f^{n}\|_{L_2})$ /$(\|f^{2}-f^{1}\|/\|f^{1}\|_{L_2}) < 9\times10^{-6}$ has been used.

-\arTwo{ Figure~\ref{fig_lidCavity_UxUyPxy} illustrates the comparison of flow properties on vertical and horizontal lines along and across the square cavity.
-These results have been obtained with 16$\times$16 spatial grid in conjugation with third order DGFS scheme.
+{Figure~\ref{fig_lidCavity_contour} shows the contour plot of various flow properties.} Figures~\ref{fig_lidCavity_UxUyT},~\ref{fig_lidCavity_PxxPxyPyy} illustrate the comparison of flow properties on vertical and horizontal lines along and across the square cavity.
 From these results, ignoring the statistical fluctuations, one can infer that DGFS results match well with DSMC.
-We note minor $\sim5\%$ deviation between DSMC and DGFS for the x-velocity profile at $y/H=0.8$.
-This can be attributed to DSMC's difficulty in resolving low velocities.
-Additionally in Fig.~(\ref{fig_lidCavity_Uy_hor}), the y-velocity profile along central horizontal axis ($y/H=0.5$) is compared with \cite{john2010investigation}, and is again found to be in fair agreement. }
+Additionally in Fig.~(\ref{fig_lidCavity_Uy_hor}), the y-velocity profile along central horizontal axis ($y/H=0.5$) is compared with \cite{john2010investigation}, and is again found to be in fair agreement.

+{ In the present case, the flow is driven by a velocity gradient in the x-direction, while the walls are initially at a common fixed temperature.
+Consequently, the deviation in the temperature at the steady state is on order of a few kelvins.
+To resolve fine structures in the flow, with differences on $O(1)$ kelvin, finer meshes are needed.
+We note minor $\sim5\%$ deviation between DSMC and DGFS for the x-velocity profile in Fig.~\ref{fig_lidCavity_Ux_hor}, and $\sim1\%$ for temperature in Fig.~\ref{fig_lidCavity_T_hor} at $y/H=0.8$ due to relatively small velocity grid $[-5,\;5]$ discretized with $N^3=24^3$ points.
+With a finer velocity grid $[-6,\;6]^3$ discretized using $N^3=48^3$ points and $N_r=12$, the deviation between DSMC and DGFS reduces to below $\sim0.5\%$.
+Taking the complexity of collision solver into account, the end-user has two choices: a) $N^3=24^3$ with $\sim5\%$ difference, or b) $N^3=48^3$ with $<1\%$ difference. }